max3-2/hedgehog-kb/README.md

 ## Status

+- Plated ETA at 15/11, felt layer ETA 15/11, case parts also ordered with no ETA.
+Pricing see below.
 - PCBs have arrived and tested good.
 - Found plate manufacturer, plates and weight will be brass laser cut.
 Plate will have engraving.
 Cost listed below, comparably cheap for low amount of parts